askharley/askharley-blog/src/posts/02-imperative-vs-declarative-programming.md

 Hey Mr Robot, I feel like a peanut butter sandwich.
 ```

 Quite the difference, right?
-Imperatively means that we have to tell our butler robot (the program) every step it needs to do in order to complete the task.
-Doing the same thing means that we just declare our final state (having a sandwich) and we don't really care how it gets to that point.
+Imperatively means that we have to tell our robot butler (the program) every step it needs to do in order to complete the task.
+Doing the same thing declaratively means that we just declare our final state (having a sandwich) and we don't really care how it gets to that point.

 This means that declarative programming is generally simpler to code because it's far more readable, doesn't require concerning yourself with lower level logic and allows use to define the solution and not each procedure.